Best Sleeping Pads for Camping: The Ones We Trust from Real Camping Trips

 Good to know: This sleeping pad is unisex

-It’s always a hard point to get right when it comes to the best camping mat in terms of price and features, but we think the Rab Stratosphere 4 does well here.
-If you know you’re not going to need a camping sleeping pad for really cold temperatures and don’t want to break the bank, then we think you’ll be very happy if you choose this pad.
+It’s always a hard point to get right when it comes to the best camping mat in terms of price and features, but I think the Rab Stratosphere 4 does well here.
+If you know you’re not going to need a camping sleeping pad for really cold temperatures and don’t want to break the bank, then I think you’ll be very happy if you choose this pad.

 It’s also very quick to set up, taking just under 3 minutes to inflate and just over 2 minutes to deflate when making use of the very cute inflation sack which is designed to look like an elephant.
 Bonus points there, Rab!